nettr2/Studio5/Overview.md

 ## Week 6

--video meeting on monday to help git errors.
+- video meeting on monday to help git errors.
 - meeting on thursday @ st hildas
-- need to do the turial that gryason gave us (firebase auth) -communicating a time tha works for meetings for everyone.
+- need to do the turial that gryason gave us (firebase auth)
+- communicating a time tha works for meetings for everyone.
--discussed git and what it means (its a version control system)
+- discussed git and what it means (its a version control system)
-- discussed what they want help with (mainly polipay stuff and git) -talking about where they are at and their current skill level.
+- discussed what they want help with (mainly polipay stuff and git)
+- talking about where they are at and their current skill level.
-- -worked on writing user stories and moving takshe columns of the kanban
+- worked on writing user stories and moving takshe columns of the kanban

 ## Week 7

-- Main goal for monday is to finish the auth tutorial that grayson gave us an c -check in with the girls and help them with anything they need help with during the week until thursday, -GOal to write about branching in the wiki and
+- Main goal for monday is to finish the auth tutorial that grayson gave us an c
+- check in with the girls and help them with anything they need help with during the week until thursday,
+- GOal to write about branching in the wiki and
--then also have either a video or inperson meeting on thursday.
+- then also have either a video or inperson meeting on thursday.
--Also at some point suring the week look over the code that girls have on git & look at their airtable.
+- Also at some point suring the week look over the code that girls have on git & look at their airtable.
--Keeping checking the slack
+- Keeping checking the slack